quicwg/wg-materials/interim-17-01/arrangements.md

 ### Register

-To aid planning, please [register your intended participation](http://doodle.com/poll/ma78wgcecbcin4fz) (remote or in person), as soon as possible.
+To aid planning, please **[register your intended participation](http://doodle.com/poll/ma78wgcecbcin4fz)** (remote or in person) as soon as possible.
-Registration will close two weeks before the Interim, and space may not be available for those who do note register.
+Registration will close two weeks before the Interim, and space may not be available for those who do not register.

 ### Schedule and Agenda